Code-Institute-Submissions/TobinStonelake-ms2/README.md

 * Returning and Frequent Visitor Goals
     1. As a Returning or Frequent Visitor, I want to be able to view the progression of the author's work.
         Periodically and dynamically.
-This is aided by the use of embedded developer tools, which themselves update in real time as content is added to the relevant sites.
+This is aided by the use of embedded developer tools, which themselves update in real-time as content is added to the relevant sites.
     1. As a Returning or Frequent Visitor, I want to be able to easily contact the author to be able to collaborate and gain any extra information that they would like.
     1. As a Returning or Frequent Visitor, I want a singular portal where all of *Jig & Thonic's*